• Skip to primary navigation

 Smart Sync

 Dropbox offers a smart sync option so you can keep some files local and some online only.
 This lets me save space on my computer.
 Like previous years' taxes and old homeschool, records are saved in Dropbox but not on my computer.
-And my husband doesn't need 8 years of blogging images on his computer, so he syncs things as needed.
+And my husband doesn't need 12 years of blogging images on his computer, so he syncs things as needed.

 Organizing your computer with Dropbox gives you peace of mind.
 Not only will you have everything safely stored in one folder instead of scattered throughout your computer files, but you'll also be able to access it no matter what happens to your computer.
-Being able to know your pictures, tax files, budgets, and important documents is easy to access from anywhere is great peace of mind everyone needs.
+Being able to know your pictures, tax files, budgets, and important documents are easy to access from anywhere is great peace of mind everyone needs.

 Looking for more organizing tips?
 Check out the entire 31 Days to an Organized Home series!